Benefits of Third-Party Food Delivery Apps

-But what do restaurants stand to gain from partnering with a food delivery service?
+But what do restaurant operators stand to gain from partnering with a food delivery service?

 The benefit of a localized virtual restaurant, like a ghost kitchen in Austin or whichever location you choose, is that you are able to work in conjunction with delivery services to maximize orders and streamline the operation.

-Lower your business costs – Although you may be hesitant about the upfront fees associated with some third-party delivery services, they can save you expenses in the long run.
+- Lower your business costs: Although you may be hesitant about the upfront fees associated with some third-party delivery services, they can save you expenses in the long run.
 Outsourcing your delivery to a third-party delivery company means you don’t have to worry about the cost of gas, insuring vehicles and drivers, or providing transportation.
 Restaurant operators find that a third-party service is a practical solution, especially for a small business.

-Increase your profits – Once you consider the new customers you’ll attract and the savings you’ll benefit from, it’s easy to understand how a third-party service can help boost your profits.
-In fact, reports suggest that joining with a third-party service can increase your restaurant’s sales by an average of 30%.
+- Increase your profits: Once you consider the new customers you’ll attract and the savings you’ll benefit from, it’s easy to understand how a third-party service can help boost your profits.
+In fact, reports suggest that joining a third-party service can increase your restaurant’s sales by an average of 30%.

-Optimize your labor – Third-party services are an excellent way to streamline your workflow and optimize every aspect of your restaurant.
+- Optimize your labor: Third-party delivery partner services are an excellent way to streamline your workflow and optimize every aspect of your restaurant.
 As we mentioned above, they remove the need to hire your own delivery driver.
 But they also transmit orders digitally, freeing up your staff to attend to other issues.
 Lastly, third-party services also act as a barrier between you and the customer in the event of mistakes or complaints.

-Increase brand awareness – In addition to growing your audience, using a third-party delivery service can help your restaurant build awareness.
-The service acts as an unofficial seal of approval for most consumers, which helps build trust with them.
+- Increase brand awareness: In addition to growing your audience, using a third-party delivery service can help your restaurant build awareness.
+The delivery partner service acts as an unofficial seal of approval for most consumers, which helps build trust with them.

 Partnering with a third-party delivery service: what you should know